conduktor/conduktor-docs/docs/platform/reference/resource-reference/console.md

 - `topics[].name` is the name of the topic as it should appear to your partner.
 This can be different from `backingTopic`.
 - `topics[].backingTopic` is the internal name of the topic that you want to share with your partner.
 - `topics[].permission` must be set to either `READ` or `WRITE` (which additionally grants `READ`).

 - `trafficControlPolicies.maxProduceRate` is **optional**.
 Sets the maximum rate (in bytes/s) at which the partner can produce messages to the topics per Gateway node.
 - `trafficControlPolicies.maxConsumeRate` is **optional**.
 Sets the maximum rate (in bytes/s) at which the partner can consume messages from the topics per Gateway node.
 - `trafficControlPolicies.limitCommitOffset` is **optional**.
 Sets the maximum number of commits requests (in requests/minute) that the partner can make per Gateway node.

+- `headers.addOnProduce.key`is **optional**.
+Sets the key of a key:value pair to be added when producing to the partner zone i.e. from the partner producing messages.
+- `headers.addOnProduce.value` is **optional**.
+Sets the value of a key:value pair to be added when producing to the partner zone i.e. from the partner producing messages.
+- `headers.addOnProduce.overrideIfExists` is **optional**.
+Determines what to do if this header already exists.
+- `headers.RemoveOnConsume` is **optional**.
+Regular expression for finding the keys of headers to be removed on consume of the partner zone, i.e. when the partner is reading messages.

 **Side effect in Console & Kafka:**
 Upon creation or update, the following fields will be available: